hunspell/hunspell/README.md

   - ncurses (need for --with-ui), eg. libncursesw5 for UTF-8
   - readline (for fancy input line editing, configure parameter:
     --with-readline)
-  - locale and gettext (but you can also use the --with-included-gettext configure parameter)
-  - gdb and libtool-bin (for debugging with gdb and IDE, see IDE documentation)

 In Ubuntu, the packages are: